 mountain biking loops -- new in 2018 -- along the Southern Parkway just

 south of the St. George Airport.
 These are part of the Desert Canyons

 subdivision but are open to the general public.
-The first loop is open;
+There's just under 6 miles

-to the west from the upper mesa.
+to the west from the upper mesa on Secret Sauce.
 Photos and ride description by Bruce on

 May 31, 2018.